Uganda People's Army: Insurgency

 A massive series of cattle raids in 1987 resulted in the removal of nearly all of the cattle, the primary source of wealth in the region.
-The prohibition against movement of livestock out of the region came to be seen as a draconian act of malice by the Museveni administration, as it insured cattle would be stolen by raiders while NRA officers reportedly flouted the rule for personal gain.
+The prohibition against movement of livestock out of the region came to be seen as a draconian act of malice by the Museveni administration, as it ensured cattle would be stolen by raiders while NRA officers reportedly flouted the rule for personal gain.
 This resentment led to the organization of former security members into the UPA under the command of Peter Otai, once Minister of State for Defense under the second Obote administration.
 Its members were largely composed of professional soldiers, resembling the Acholi Uganda People's Democratic Army, which was also fighting the NRA government in the north.

 Both the NRA and UPA were known for their heavy-handed tactics targeting civilians during the insurgency.
 On July 11, 1989, the 106th battalion of the NRA allegedly rounded up 300 men from the Mukura Sub-County, Kumi District, among other areas, and incarcerated them in a railcar.
 The men were suspected of being rebel collaborators against the NRA regime, but later investigations revealed little evidence of such affiliation.
 The men struggled to breathe in the tight confines.
 By the time they were released over four hours later, 69 of them had suffocated to death.

 In 1990, the Teso Commission was formed to seek an end to the conflict, bearing fruit in 1992 when the insurgency ended.